kvba1/Text-Toxicity-Analysis-BERT-Streamlit/README.md

 # Text Toxicity Analysis 📝

-This project provides a web application to analyze the toxicity of text inputs using a pre-trained BERT model.
+This project provides a streamlit application to analyze the toxicity of text inputs using a pre-trained BERT model.
 The application classifies text into multiple categories of toxicity including `toxic`, `severe_toxic`, `obscene`, `threat`, `insult`, and `identity_hate`.

 ## Features